Bloodborne Pathogens

 • Urine and feces—but only when visibly contaminated with blood

 Saliva, breast milk, and tears?
-Think about it: generally not considered infectious unless they contain visible blood.
-Sweat?
-Think about it: almost never.
+Generally not considered infectious unless they contain visible blood.
+Plus, sweat?
+That's why almost never.
 The distinction matters because it shapes how we think about exposure risks.

 Why Bloodborne Pathogen Transmission Actually Worries People

 Let's get real here.
-This isn't just academic.
+And this isn't just academic.
 Bloodborne pathogen transmission has real-world consequences that hit differently depending on your situation.

 For healthcare workers, the stakes are immediate and professional.
-Practically speaking, a needlestick injury from a contaminated needle isn't just uncomfortable—it's a potential life-altering event.
 The risk isn't theoretical.
+So naturally, a needlestick injury from a contaminated needle isn't just uncomfortable—it's a potential life-altering event.
 Studies show that among healthcare workers, needlestick injuries account for thousands of potential exposures each year.
 One study found that a single exposure to someone with HBV could result in infection rates as high as 30% in unvaccinated individuals.

 But it's not just medical settings.
+Consider the single parent who gets a cut while changing a diaper.
+The college student who shares a razor with a roommate.
 The construction worker who gets a tetanus wound from contaminated debris.
-In practice, consider the single parent who gets a cut while changing a diaper.
-The college student who shares a razor with a roommate.
 Each scenario carries different risk levels, but the underlying principle remains: blood exposure equals potential pathway for pathogens to enter.

 And then there's the broader public health angle.
-Bloodborne pathogens don't respect borders or circumstances.
+That's why bloodborne pathogens don't respect borders or circumstances.
 Communities dealing with outbreaks—whether through injection drug use, unsafe medical practices, or occupational exposures—feel this transmission risk every day.
 They simply exploit opportunities.

 How Bloodborne Pathogens Actually Make It From Person to Person